mandelsoft/logging/README.md

 statically define the log name or standard values used for all subsequent log requests according to the identity of the worker.

+## Condition specific Loggers

+Loggers are always enabled according to their effective message context by evaluating the rules configured for the message context.
+If a message context includes a tag, those loggers are enabled if there is a rule matching this tag.
+But they are enabled, also, if there are rules matching other elements in the effective message context of the context used to retrieve the logger.

+Using the `LoggerFor` methods a logger can be retrieved for a dedicated message context without using the inherited settings from the context.
+This way, the retrieved logger is enabled by rules for the given message context, only.

 ## Support for special logging systems

 The general *logr* logging framework acts as a wrapper for